Sensitive Skin · 2026 Ranked Guide · Tallowtan™

 When your skin is in better shape during development, color applies more evenly, looks more natural, and fades more cleanly.
 Formula quality changes everything.

 All three Tallowtan shades share the same skincare-first base.
-The only difference is color depth.
+The only difference is the level of tanning actives.
 Here's how to choose the right one for your skin.

 Ultra Light